-(2) Display and debug the information about configuration of redistribution of OSPF routing to RIP debug rip redistribute message send To enable or disable debugging messages no debug rip redistribute message sent by RIP for redistribution of OSPF send routing. debug rip redistribute route receive To enable or disable debugging messages no debug rip redistribute route receive received from NSM.
+(2) Display and debug the information about configuration of redistribution of OSPF routing to RIP

+Command Explanation Admin Mode and Configuration Mode chan in vin vadictvibuta To display the information about configuration show ip rip redistribute of redistribute from other routing.
+Admin Mode debug rip redistribute message send To enable or disable debugging messages sent no debug rip redistribute message send by RIP for redistribution of OSPF routing. debug rip redistribute route receive To enable or disable debugging messages no debug rip redistribute route receive received from NSM.